 We have incurred significant losses since our inception.
 We expect to incur losses over the next several years and may never achieve or maintain profitability.
+These factors raise substantial doubt regarding our ability to continue as a going concern.

 Since our inception, we have incurred significant net losses, and we expect to continue to incur significant expenses and operating losses for the foreseeable future.
-Our net losses were \$174.5 million and \$60.0 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$235.6 million.
-We have financed our operations with \$347.0 million in gross proceeds from equity financings, including from our initial public offering and private placements of convertible preferred stock, and from our loan agreement with Silicon Valley Bank.
+Our net losses were \$166.0 million and \$174.5 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$401.4 million.
+We have financed our operations with \$438.5 million in gross proceeds from equity financings, including from our initial public offering, or the IPO, the sale of common stock pursuant to our Sales Agreement by and among Goldman Sachs & Co.
+LLC, SVB Securities LLC (f/k/a SVB Leerink LLC), Wells Fargo Securities, LLC and us, dated as of October 5, 2021, as amended by Amendment No. 1 to Sales Agreement, dated March 30, 2022, or the Sales Agreement, the sale of common stock pursuant to our Underwriting Agreement, or the Underwriting Agreement, with Goldman Sachs & Co.
+LLC, or the Underwriter, dated as of October 26, 2022, or the Follow-on Offering, pre-IPO private placements of convertible preferred stock, from our loan agreement with Silicon Valley Bank and from the option agreement dated October 21, 2022, or the Option Agreement, with Audentes Therapeutics, Inc. (d/b/a Astellas Gene Therapy), or Astellas, and the securities purchase agreement dated October 21, 2022, or the Securities Purchase Agreement (and together with the Option Agreement, the Astellas Transactions), with Astellas.
 We have no products approved for commercialization and have never generated any revenue from product sales.